Bad decisions, good songs: The Beaches know what they're doing (most of the time)

 The Beaches have spun late-night gossip, heartbreak and big dreams into a soundtrack for bad decisions.

-The Beaches are a Canadian rock band formed in Toronto in 2009 by Jordan Miller (lead vocals, bass), Kylie Miller (guitar, backing vocals), Leandra Earl (keyboards, guitar, backing vocals), and Eliza Enman-McDaniel (drums).
-The band released two EPs titled The Beaches (2013) and Heights (2014) before signing to Universal Records.
-In 2017, they released their debut album Late Show, which led to the band winning the 2018 Juno Award for Breakthrough Group of the Year.
-To follow their debut, they released two further EPs called The Professional (2019) and Future Lovers (2021).
-A 2022 compilation album Sisters Not Twins (The Professional Lovers Album) combined their previous two EPs and won that year's Juno Award for Rock Album of the Year.
-Their second studio album Blame My Ex was released via AWAL on September 15, 2023.
+The Beaches are a Canadian rock band formed in Toronto in 2009.
+The group consists of Jordan Miller (lead vocals, bass), Kylie Miller (guitar, backing vocals), Leandra Earl (keyboards, guitar, backing vocals), and Eliza Enman-McDaniel (drums).
+They released two EPs, titled The Beaches (2013) and Heights (2014), before signing with Universal Records.
+Their debut album, Late Show, was released in 2017 and earned them the 2018 Juno Award for Breakthrough Group of the Year.
+The band subsequently released two EPs, The Professional (2019) and Future Lovers (2021).
+In 2022, they issued a compilation album, Sisters Not Twins (The Professional Lovers Album), which combined the previous two EPs and won the Juno Award for Rock Album of the Year.
+Their second studio album, Blame My Ex, was released through AWAL on September 15, 2023.
 Their third studio album, No Hard Feelings, was released on August 29, 2025.
-They won the 2024, 2025 and 2026 Juno Award for Group of the Year.
+The band has won the Juno Award for Group of the Year in 2024, 2025, and 2026.

 50+ tracks in our catalogue